-(b) provide for people with disabilities to be consulted about the development of major policy, programme or operational changes.
+(b) opportunities for people with disability, their families and their carers to be consulted about the development of major policy, programme or operational changes.

-[Schedule 2 inserted by No. 57 of 2004 s.
-33.]
+[Schedule 2 inserted by No. 40 of 2012 s.
+22.]

 Schedule 3 — Provisions applicable to the Board of the Commission